csinva/csinva.github.io/_blog/ml_coding_tips.md

 ### environment

-- it's hard to pick a good ide for data science.
-[Jupyter](https://jupyter.org/) notebooks are great for exploratory analysis, while more fully built ides like [pycharm](https://www.jetbrains.com/pycharm/) are better for large-scale projects
+- it's hard to pick a good ide for data science. [jupyter](https://jupyter.org/) notebooks are great for exploratory analysis, while more fully built ides like [pycharm](https://www.jetbrains.com/pycharm/) are better for large-scale projects
 - using [atom](https://atom.io/) with the [hydrogen](https://atom.io/packages/hydrogen) plugin often strikes a nice balance
 - [jupytertext](https://github.com/mwouts/jupytext) offers a nice way to use version control with jupyter

+### hyperparameter tracking

+- it can often be messy to keep track of ml experiments
+- often I like to create a class which is basically a dictionary for params I want to vary / save and then save those to a dict (ex [here](https://github.com/csinva/dnn-experiments/tree/master/vision_fit)), but this only works for relatively small projects
+- [trains](https://github.com/allegroai/trains) by allegroai seems to be a promising experiment manager

 ### reference